sean-hill/map-around/README.md

     3. Start up the server with nodemon 'nodemon -e js,scss app.js' (recommended)
     4. Or start with just node "node app.js" (requires restart when files are changed)
 3. Go to the browser and go to 'localhost:5000'

+## Wiki

+The information of this web application can be viewed [here](https://github.com/sean-hill/map-around/wiki).